mbattad/Coding-Contest-Bot/README.md

 This command takes two arguments: a question identifier and a solution.
 The user's response to the indicated question is recorded in a table.

 On a correct answer, the submitter will be allowed to view discussion channels for the question where they can talk about how they solved it.

+### /solve [question]
+This command takes a question identifier as an argument.
+The user will see the answer to the question and be prevented from submitting any more attempts to it, but will get access to that question's discussion channel.